llm-bible/llm-bible.github.io/_publications/druga2023scratch.markdown

 bibkey: druga2023scratch
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.10417"}
-tags: ['Applications', 'Reinforcement Learning', 'Tools', 'Uncategorized']
+tags: ['Applications', 'Reinforcement Learning', 'Tools']
 ---
 How can AI enhance creative coding experiences for families?
 This study explores the potential of large language models (LLMs) in helping families with